intervene-EU-H2020/flagship/README.md

     2. Line 33 - Amend "path/to/PRS" to the path of your score file.
     3. Lines 39 - Change 'ENTER_ID' to correspond to the ID column within your biobank, i.e. FINNGENID. *Note: there may be redundant info taken by choosing the two columns.
 If this is the case, just select one of the IDs.*
     5. Line 49 - If each section does not subset individuals to those of european ancestries, remove and subset to each ancestry yourself.
+    6. Lines 74,111 - Add to the formula any variables you would normally use to control for technical artefacts within your genotype data, i.e. genotype batch/assessment centre.
-    6. Lines 144 and 145 - Amend "file/path/to/output/HR_[Male/Female]Sample[ENTER_BIOBANK_NAME].csv" to your chosen output.
+    7. Lines 144 and 145 - Amend "file/path/to/output/HR_[Male/Female]Sample[ENTER_BIOBANK_NAME].csv" to your chosen output.

 #### Step 5f: Run script HazardRatio_AgeStratified.R - Can be found within the PRS folder.